defshine/flaskblog/README.md

 #Todo:
 1. Finish the basic blog function
 2. Review python code and think more
 3. Write front with AngularJS instead of jQuery

+#Deploy
+Use gunicorn to deploy this project:

+> gunicorn -b 0.0.0.0:8005 run:app

 #Connect me
 Life is short,you need python!